chris-jh/mt32-pi-midi-hat/README.md

 This PCB is designed from the schematic available from the above project.

+Version 1.7 Copyright 2021 Chrissy

+* Fixed Silk Screen error on buttons for mt32/sf and Synth, they were opposite

-Version 1.6 Copyright 2020 Chrissy
+Version 1.6 Copyright 2021 Chrissy

 * Removed Hitachi HD44780 4 bit connection, use i2c version
 * Added control pins and buttons, see (https://github.com/dwhinham/mt32-pi/wiki/Control-surface)